-That’s because our brains will fill in missing low-end energy if our ears register the harmonics of the signal.
-This psycho-acoustic phenomenon is often referred to as the “missing fundamental” since our brains will effectively fill in the fundamental frequency even if only the harmonics are heard in order to identify the pitch of the sound.
+That's because our brains will fill in missing low-end energy if our ears register the signal's harmonics.
+This psycho-acoustic phenomenon is often referred to as the “missing fundamental” since our brains will effectively fill in the fundamental frequency even if only the harmonics are heard to identify the pitch of the sound.

 This is a win-win when it comes to high-pass filtering.
 We can remove low-end noise without overly affecting our perception of the lower notes of the instruments!